rackerlabs/rackspace-how-to/content/cloud-dns/using-dig-to-query-nameservers.md

 troubleshooting.

-Using `+nssearch` gives the value of how long responses take to find the SOA.
+Using `+nssearch` gives the value of how long responses take to find the Start of Authority (SOA), a record which stores the domain's authoritative name servers and the defined minimum time-to-live (TTL) on other servers.

-The second command queries the "SOA" for the domain's zone file.
-SOA stands for "Start of Authority", and this record stores the domain's authoritative name servers and the defined minimum time-to-live (TTL) on other servers.
-Depending on a DNS server's configuration the SOA may contain additional information, like a domain administrator's email address.
+The second command queries the SOA for the domain's zone file.
+Depending on a DNS server's configuration, the SOA might contain additional information, like a domain administrator's email address.

 ### Causes of DNS problems